 Whether you’re going to be running an eCommerce store or you’d just like the slight SEO boost from securing your site, adding Simple SSL to your Flywheel site is easy!
-To get started, just log in and head to the Add-ons tab in the site’s Flywheel dashboard.
+To get started, just log in and head to the Overview tab in the site’s Flywheel dashboard and then look for the Domains card on the right-hand side of your screen.

-In the Add-ons tab of the site’s Flywheel dashboard, click the “Add SSL Support” button:
+In the Overview tab of the site’s Flywheel dashboard, click the “Enable SSL” link:

 This is where you’ll choose which of your site’s domains you’d like to enable Simple SSL on.
 We strongly recommend you select your site’s primary domain.